OMLA Model Registry

 - Generated an Ed25519 keypair in their browser (we never see the secret).

-- Produced a Bech32m-encoded
+- Derived a Bech32m-encoded

 See the technical docs for the full spec, or the roadmap for what's still under construction.